moxx799/VisQ-Search-Engine/README.md

  --panel <panel name>`

 ## QuPath GUI
-Follow the instructions in GUI_cookbook.docx
+Follow the instructions in GUI_cookbook.docx, and find the extension in Release.

 ![Alt text](examples/showcase/figure1.jpg)